nicholaschiasson/nicholaschiasson/README.md

 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I had a problem with the English language.
 [So I changed it](https://github.com/nicholaschiasson/inglix).

+🍎 I wrote a library for applying [set theory on IP ranges](https://github.com/nicholaschiasson/fcidr).

+🔔 I wanted to get scheduled push notifications about when to raise and lower my new standing desk so I built a fun [command line reminders app](https://github.com/nicholaschiasson/oytr).

-🌐 I'm revamping [my personal website](https://nicholaschiasson.github.io) now.
-It's in desperate need of a facelift.
+🌐 I'm revamping [my personal website](https://nicholaschiasson.github.io) now since it's in desperate need of a facelift.

 Frankly, I don't have much more to boast about.
 Come back later and maybe I will.